Agile UX: How to Incorporate UX and Product Design Into Agile

 If UX is providing blueprints and those are being followed, we’re hoping engineering has less work by reducing surprise changes and rebuilds.
 Better UX design earlier, fewer fixes later.

-Agile UX Is an Investment That More Than Pays for Itself
+Agile UX Design More Than Pays for Itself

 Many project managers see UX as a budget line that can be removed or reduced, and hiring managers get excited at the idea of combining UX tasks with another role.
 However, more and more companies are learning that there is no substitute for investing in a proper UX process undertaken by trained and experienced UX specialists.